DBarthe/azure-snapshoter.sh/README.md

 azure-snapshoter.sh
 ===================

-**azure-snapshoter.sh** is a simple bash CLI that help to create backup of azure disks.
+**azure-snapshoter.sh** is a simple bash CLI that helps to create backup of azure disks.

 ## Usage